Rensvandeschoot/Tutorials/multilevel/Piors-BRMS.md

 3. With an estimate far off the value we found in the data with uninformative priors with a small variance (1).
 4. With an estimate far off the value we found in the data with uninformative priors with a small variance (2).

 In this tutorial we will only focus on priors for the regression coefficients and not on the error and variance terms, since we are most likely to actually have information on the size and direction of a certain effect and less (but not completely) unlikely to have prior knowledge on the unexplained variances.
 You might have to play around a little bit with the controls of the brm function and specifically the adapt_delta and  max_treedepth.
 Thankfully BRMS will tell you when to do so.
-We can also did not set highly informative priors for all regression coefficients at once, because this leads to the blowing up of estimates convergence issues (potentially solvebale by just running many more iterations)
+We can also did not set highly informative priors for all regression coefficients at once, because this leads to the blowing up of estimates convergence issues (potentially solvable by just running many more iterations)

 ## STEP 1: setting up packages